mblackstock/mblackstock.github.io/_posts/2021-01-26-influxdb-node.md

 Recently we added support for the [`complete` node](https://nodered.org/blog/2019/09/20/node-done) so that you can trigger flows when you are sure data has been written to, or queried from InfluxDb.
 This should help ensure data is not lost.

-I am considering adding more validation to ensure output data is formatted correctly given the various possible formats.
+I am considering adding optional validation to ensure output data is formatted correctly given the various possible formats.

 Let me if you have any questions or feedback in the comments here or raise an issue on [Github](https://github.com/mblackstock/node-red-contrib-influxdb).
 Of course, contributions are welcome including documentation (README), or translations.